onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "We believe there is no inherent conflict between the techno-capital machine and the natural environment.
-Per-capita US carbon emissions are lower now than they were 100 years ago, even without nuclear power." - [The Techno-Optimist Manifesto, by Marc Andreessen](https://a16z.com/the-techno-optimist-manifesto/#:~:text=We%20believe%20there%20is%20no%20inherent%20conflict%20between%20the%20techno%2Dcapital%20machine%20and%20the%20natural%20environment.%20Per%2Dcapita%20US%20carbon%20emissions%20are%20lower%20now%20than%20they%20were%20100%20years%20ago%2C%20even%20without%20nuclear%20power.)
+Per-capita US carbon emissions are lower now than they were 100 years ago, even without nuclear power." - [The Techno-Optimist Manifesto, by Marc Andreessen](https://a16z.com/the-techno-optimist-manifesto/)

-^^ this is what ignoring what's been exported to third world countries looks like.
-This is what not thinking systemically looks like
+^^ This is what not thinking systemically and ignoring what's been exported to other countries looks like.
+This is the equivalent of not being able to think about even the second order effects, mercy on us all for the third order and everything after it...